ADVERTISEMENT

 All of these sites include information on the newspaper’s edition, plus day/date of publication.
 If you know a person’s approximate death date, consider searching for a date range (such as 1907–1920) on sites like Newspapers.com.
 Current newspapers themselves may keep an online archive of the past year or so of their obituaries, charging a small fee for an older death notice.

-Note that searching old newspapers for obituary in hopes of finding an organized column of death notices will probably be futile.
-Not only were obituaries not all grouped together, but they could be found throughout the publication: one in the Social Notes, one in the classifieds section, and another squeezed into a small space under an advertisement.
+Note that searching old newspapers for obituaries in hopes of finding an organized column of death notices will probably be futile.
+Not only were obituaries not all grouped together, but they could be found throughout the publication: one in the Social Notes, one in the classifieds section and another squeezed into a small space under an advertisement.
 Instead, search a document for the name of the deceased or his relative, or perhaps the name of the community he lived in.

 Occasionally, a person might not be mentioned in the newspaper at the date of his death.
-But relatives might have placed a memorial for him (usually in the classified section) on an anniversary of his death, so be sure to check later dates.
+But relatives might have placed a memorial for him (usually in the classifieds section) on an anniversary of his death, so be sure to check later dates.

 3. Crowd-sourced websites: Many people now post obituaries (along with burial marker photos) at the popular website Find a Grave, which hosts user-created online memorials.
 You may also find obituaries on relatives’ social media profiles.